nolanlawson/slow-deps/README.md

 Details
 ----

+Run this in a directory with a `package.json`, and it will analyze all the `dependencies`, `devDependencies`, and `optionalDependencies`, then `npm install` each one in a temporary directory with a temporary cache, then measure the install times, as well as the size on disk and the total number of transitive dependencies.

 Note that this doesn't measure the cost of npm de-duplicating the sub-dependencies; it only measures the time for installing each dependency independently.